What we do

 Teacher Training

-Sahar trains teachers, especially women, as an integral part of providing access to education for all girls in Afghanistan.
+Sahar trained teachers, especially women, as an integral part of providing access to education for all girls in Afghanistan.
 Learn more.

 Early Marriage Prevention

-While more girls are entering high school in Afghanistan, early marriage prevents many girls from graduating.
-Sahar is working to break down that barrier and help girls pursue their educational goals.
+While more girls were entering high school in Afghanistan, early marriage prevented many girls from graduating.
+Sahar worked to break down that barrier and help girls pursue their educational goals.
 Learn more.

 Men as Partners in Change